A List of Routinely Eligible Intensive Housing Management Tasks & Functions

 - Internet access within sheltered and supported housing.

-If you do any or all of the above in sheltered and/or supported housing or tenancy sustainment services and you are an eligible provider (see paragraphs 2 and 4 above) then you should be eligible to claim Enhanced Housing Benefit
+If you do any or all of the above in sheltered and/or supported housing on a “more than minimal” basis and you are an eligible provider (see paragraphs 2 and 6 above) then you should be eligible to claim Enhanced Housing Benefit

-If you want advice and assistance in claiming Enhanced Housing Benefit please get in touch.
+If you are a local authority approved supported housing provider and you want advice and assistance in claiming Enhanced Housing Benefit please get in touch.